AmethystCash/AutoSort/README.md

 ### CAD Models of proposed bin design can be found in the SolidWorks folder
-  The STL files directory contains .stl exports that can be opened without SolidWorks The Parts directory contains all of the individual parts as .SLDPRT files The Assembly/Parts directory contains a final assembly and the referenced parts which are all dupilcates of what's in the Parts directory.
+  The STL files directory contains .stl exports that can be opened without SolidWorks.
+  The Parts directory contains all of the individual parts as .SLDPRT files.
+  The Assembly/Parts directory contains a final assembly and the referenced parts which are all dupilcates of what's in the Parts directory.
     Exporting from solidworks can be inconsistent, if you are unable to view the parts please see the YouTube video along with the .stl files.